 Unlike Ruger’s SR9 series and their polymer-framed ilk, the Security-9 is hammer-fired.
 In effect, it’s a scaled-up, double-stack LCP II (and/or LC9) with an internal hammer that’s cocked by the cycling of the slide.
 Many 9mms in this class are striker fired.

 That hammer resides in an aluminum chassis insert.
 This is the “firearm” — the serialized part.
 It’s easily removed from the polymer grip frame.

 Should Ruger (or the aftermarket) decide to release grip frames in various sizes and colors or offer options like an integrated light/laser, a Security-9 owner could swap them easily.
 And have them delivered straight to their home.

 I’m still not sure I understand why the rear of the slide on the LCP, LC9, Security-9, etc. is open.

 I get that an alfresco hammer provides a visual cocked/not-cocked status, but I’d just as soon go without and avoid filling this void up with lint.
-Concealed carrying a pistol is a linty endeavor.
+Carrying a pistol for personal defense is a linty endeavor.
 From my experience that area behind the firing pin would be fuzzy in a week and Wookiee in a month.